dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

 ### Test setup:
  * The time for key-presses should be printed as the example in Step 2.
  * Test by "spamming" the button with lots of short presses.
-The song should start on the first press and continue without interruption or repeated plays.
+The song should start on the first press and continue without interruption until it ends.
+The buttonclicks do not stack and after the song is over id does not restart unless a new click is introduced afterwards.
 The printouts of times should continue while the song is played.
  * If lights blink in tune with music, make extra credit note.

 ### Check Code: